forksbot/aioli/docs/api/controller/http.rst

 Transformation is implemented on route handlers using `@takes` and `@returns`.
-These decorators offer a simple yet powerful way of shaping and validating request data, while also making sure API endpoints only returns expected data.
+These decorators offer a simple yet powerful way of shaping and validating request data, while also making sure API endpoints returns according to their schemas.

-This makes the API more secure and consistent.

 Takes
 ~~~~~

 The `@takes` decorator is used to instruct Aioli how to deserialize and validate parts of a request,
-and injects the resulting dictionaries as arguments into the decorated function.
+and injects the validated data as arguments into the decorated function.

 *API*